 These all invoke an action the user should be taking and encourage them to think about performing it.
 This helps them anticipate the action of clicking the button, encouraging them to do so.

 Now you should have a greater understanding of CTAs when it comes to sales and online leads.
 If you still have questions, though, we are happy to help.

-Our blog contains several articles that can help you understand how to make the best use of your WordPress website, including improving your SEO, choosing the best hosting option, optimizing for mobile, and more!
+Our blog contains several articles that can help you understand how to make the best use of your WordPress website, including improving website hosting and SEO, choosing the best hosting option, optimizing for WooCommerce for mobile, and more!
 So check it out and see what we can do to help you today.